 With the transformer moved outside of the chassis, the Genesis Reference Amplifier has a much quieter environment in which to operate.
 To further reduce the vibration/resonance within the chassis, the signal and power circuits are isolated from each other.
-The signal circuits are "hung" from the top cover of the chassis which is then further damped.
-The amplifier modules are securely fastened to the bi-metallic face plate.
+The signal circuits are softy "hung" using a neoprene "hammock" from the top cover of the chassis, while the power circuits are stiffly mounted on the bottom plate using plastic posts.